peterjaap/Toggl-to-Codebase/README.md

 ## Ticket syntax ##
 * Match the project name in Toggl with the project name in Codebase (case insensitive)
 * If it can't match the project name, the time entry won't be added in Codebase
-* Add, for example, '#12' to the ticket description to add the time entry to that ticket within the found project
+* Add, for example, '#12' to the ticket description to add the time entry to ticket #12 within the found project

 ## Changelog ##
 * v1.0 - Released first version